infomaniac-amf/js/README.md

 ## Intro

 **AMF** (Action Message Format) is a binary data serialization protocol.
 Simply put, it transforms objects in memory into a binary string, and can reverse this binary string into an object in memory.
-It can be used just like `JSON`, and this library has been build to provide a similar API to that exposed by the `JSON` functionality in `PHP`.
+It can be used just like `JSON`, and this library has been build to provide a similar API to that exposed by the `JSON` functionality in `JavaScript`.

 ### Purpose

-The purpose of this library is to provide a consistent and symmetric implementation of the `AMF` specification in both `PHP` & `JSON`.
+The purpose of this library is to provide a consistent and symmetric implementation of the `AMF` specification in both `PHP` & `JavaScript`.

 ### Why use AMF?